Blood Syndicate: DC Universe

-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
-The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
+Following the death of Darkseid in Final Crisis, the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
+The being known as Dharma was able to use energies that he harnessed from Rift to merge the two universes, creating an entirely new continuity.
 Only Dharma, Icon and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.

-In the revised continuity, Holocaust has been defeated in battle by Static (now a member of the Teen Titans) and the similarly powered Black Lightning (of the Justice League of America).

-Solicits have revealed that in February 2010, Holocaust will show up as an adversary of the Teen Titans in issue #80 of their series.
-On the covers for issues #80 and #81, he is shown battling Aquagirl and Superboy respectively.
+Holocaust, formerly a member of the Blood Syndicate, appears as an enemy of the Teen Titans.